photoprism/photoprism-docs/docs/user-guide/navigate.md

 * :material-archive-arrow-down: Archive photos
 * :material-folder: Add photos to album
-* :material-download: Download photos
+* :material-cloud-download: Download photos
 * :material-lock: Mark photos as private
 * :material-pencil: Open edit dialogue
-* :material-share: Share photos
+* :material-share-variant: Share photos

 To unselect all items, click the cross at the top: